 Email: Info@yatb.com

-The insurance company is not permitted to pay any claim in excess of $7,500 without contacting the Treasurer’s Office for a certificate showing the amount of delinquent taxes, assessments or user charges due on the property.
+The City Ordinance does not permit the insurance company to pay any claim in excess of $7,500 without contacting the Treasurer’s Office for a certificate showing the amount of delinquent taxes, assessments or user charges due on the property.